thygate/stable-diffusion-webui-depthmap-script/README.md

 `Boost` will enable multi-resolution merging as implemented by [BoostingMonocularDepth](https://github.com/compphoto/BoostingMonocularDepth) and will significantly improve the results.
 Mitigating the observations mentioned above.
 Net size is ignored when enabled.
 Best results with res101.

+`Clip and renormalize` allows for clipping the depthmap on the `near` and `far` side, the values in between will be renormalized to fit the available range.
+Set both values equal to get a b&w mask of a single depth plane at that value.
+This option works on the 16-bit depthmap and allows for 1000 steps to select the clip values.

 When enabled, `Invert DepthMap` will result in a depthmap with black near and white far.

 Regardless of global settings, `Save DepthMap` will always save the depthmap in the default txt2img or img2img directory with the filename suffix '_depth'.
 Generation parameters are saved with the image if enabled in settings.
 Files generated from the Depth tab are saved in the default extras-images directory.